 However, if you’re interested in a more permanent solution than a serger table on wheels, check out these serger cabinets we found at Amazon.
 Perfect for housing both your serger and your sewing machine, along with everything else you need to keep handy, these sewing stations will help you design the hobby room of your dreams.

-One of our favorite serger/sewing machine combo cabinets is the Dual Sewing Machine Cabinet Center by Kangaroo that gives you everything needed to set up your dream space.
+One of our favorite serger/sewing machine combo cabinets is the Dual Sewing Machine Cabinet Center by Kangaroo which gives you everything needed to set up your dream space.

 Two separate units combine to provide tons of storage space for your sewing machine and serger, along with an assortment of drawers, countertops, cutting tables, and storage cubbies.